After installation startup X-Plane.

 You'll notice that the aircraft come with yellow labels.
 You can configure the content of it in the settings.
 By default it contains a/c type, a unique identifier (flight number, call sign, registration, or transponder hex code, whatever is available first in this order), altitude, and speed.
 You can type the unique identifier into an A/C Info Window for getting infos on an aircraft of your interest.

-At the bottom of the Aircraft Info Window click on Camera...and you hop onto that plane's tail and follow it's movements (see here for more info).
+At the bottom of the Aircraft Info Window or in the Aircraft List click on Camera...and you hop onto that plane's tail and follow it's movements (see here for more info).

 Toggle the Visible checkbox: The plane will disappear and reappear, which you can use to make yourself a slot in a busy queue waiting for take off (see here for more info).

 And when you find or make that gap - take off yourself and chase the others...or just link into the chain of approaching aircraft and be a good chain link.
 Check your TCAS...it might work!